The ad blocking paradox

 Online advertising as a whole will be less profitable if we personalize ads to users.

-Advertisers and legit content sites would do better if nobody used creepy tracking on users, but if some advertisers track and others don’t, the ones who do can have an advantage.
+Advertisers and legit content sites would do better if nobody tracked users, but if some advertisers track and others don’t, the ones who do can have an advantage.
 As long as users believe that online advertisers target ads, any non-targeters won’t get the credibility benefit they deserve.

-Fortunately, better privacy tech, such as stricter treatment of third-party cookies, makes targeting more difficult and less accurate.
-The value of advertising across the entire medium rises, it’s harder for ad networks to “snatch” audience from high-reputation sites, and those sites will be able to get more ad revenue and control, at the expense of middlemen.
+Fortunately, easy-to-use tracking protection makes targeting more difficult and less accurate.
+Tracking protection makes the value of advertising across the entire medium rise, it’s harder for ad networks to get leaked audience data from high-reputation sites, and those sites will be able to get more ad revenue and control, at the expense of middlemen.

-Just as targeting didn’t have to work with total accuracy to give an advantage to deceptive signalers, privacy tech doesn’t have to be 100% to push things back in the other direction.
+Just as targeting didn’t have to work with total accuracy to give an advantage to deceptive signalers, tracking protection doesn’t have to be 100% to push things back in the other direction.

 Solution: give brand advertising a seat at the table

-The current policy debate on web privacy is going much the same way that the debate on email spam did.
-Responsible users of email for marketing abandoned the debate and let the lobbyists at the DMA got CAN-SPAM passed.
-That only helped the bottom-feeders (who probably don’t pay for DMA memberships anyway) and made it a never-ending challenge for legit DMA members to get a legit email newsletter through.
+The current policy debate on web tracking is going much the same way that the debate on email spam did.
+Responsible users of email for marketing abandoned the debate and let the lobbyists at the DMA get CAN-SPAM passed in 2003.
+That only helped the bottom-feeders of marketing (who probably don’t pay for DMA memberships anyway) and started a frustrating, expensive struggle for real DMA members to get their legit email newsletters delivered to users.

-But starting with the assumption that the industry will go broke without unacceptable levels of user tracking will get us to the wrong place.
-Brand advertisers need to send a credible signal, and privacy tech helps reinforce that signal.
+Brand advertisers need to send a credible signal, and tracking protection for users helps reinforce that signal.
 The less targetable that web advertising is, the more valuable that brand advertisers will find it.
+We will probably need a post-IAB organization for higher-value online advertising, and leave IAB to concentrate on tracking and direct response.

 Peter Klein of MediaWhiz, writing in Ad Age, explains Why Do Not Track Will Make Online Advertising Better (Seriously).